 “Targeting this particular candidate in this manner is a clear illustration as to why protections against employment discrimination are so important,” says attorney Jonathan C. Goldman of the Chicago employment law firm Goldman & Ehrlich.

 There are several federal laws, including the Civil Rights Act of 1964, the Fair Housing Act, and the Equal Credit Opportunity Act.
 Meant to protect people against discrimination based on race, color, religion, sex, or national origin.
 However, the Equality Act goes a step further in specifically addressing unfair actions taken against the LGBTQ community.
-The Illinois Human Rights Act also prohibits discrimination based on sexual orientation or sexual identity.
-The City of Chicago and Cook County also have laws that prohibit LGBTQ discrimination.

 According to research by the American Center for Progress, close to half of all gay people report experiencing some form of harassment or discrimination in the workplace.